krother/Python3_Basics_Tutorial/data_structures/tables.md

-# Tables
+# Nested Lists

 Data frequently occurs in the form of tables.
-To process tables in Python, it helps to know that we can put lists in other lists.
-These are also called **nested lists**.
+To process tables in Python, we can put lists in other lists.

-A simple table in Python looks like this:

-    :::python
-    # a table with counts of baby names
-    # columns: Name, #California, #New York
+These are called **nested lists**:

     table = [
+      ["Emma", 20799],
+      ["Olivia", 19674],
+      ["Sophia", 18490],
+      ["Isabella", 16950],
+      ["Ava", 15586],
+      ["Mia", 13442],
-      ["Emily", 2269, 881],
+      ["Emily", 12562],
-      ["Amy", 542, 179],
-      ["Penny", 54, 12],
-      ["Bernadette", 21, 11]
     ]

+Generally, for nested lists, the same rules apply as for single lists.
+To access a single element, you need two pairs of square brackets, e.g. for the second column of the third row:

+    print(tab[2][1])

-In this chapter we will deal with creating and processing nested lists.
+In this chapter we will create and process nested lists.

 ### Exercise 1